Biblical grounds for divorce

 Marriage in the Bible

 Jesus pointed out that the divorce laws were given because of the hardness of people’s hearts, not because they were God’s desire (Matthew 19:8).
-According to Christ’s words, the OT law that made provision for divorce was a concession to meet the imperfect circumstances (Deuteronomy 24:4).
-However, Christ’s instruction, here, makes it obvious that the provisions of Moses’ law with respect to divorce are not for the NT believers (Matthew 19:9).
+According to Christ’s words, the Old Testament law that made provision for divorce was a concession to meet the imperfect circumstances (Deuteronomy 24:4).
+However, Christ’s instruction, here, makes it obvious that the provisions of Moses’ law with respect to divorce are not for the New Testament believers (Matthew 19:9).

-Even when actual physical adultery is committed, a couple can, through God’s grace, can learn to forgive and begin rebuilding their marriage.
+Even when actual physical adultery is committed, a couple can, through God’s grace, learn to forgive and begin rebuilding their marriage upon the principles of God’s Word.
 God has forgiven humans so much and they should be willing to forgive one another instead of resorting to divorce (Ephesians 4:32).

 While sexual thoughts are the seeds of adultery, they are not the physical action of it and don’t give grounds for divorce.
 Therefore, pray for your husband the he may submit his mind to the changing power of the Holy Spirit.
 And the Lord promised to honor the prayer of faith.
 “I cried to the Lord with my voice, and He heard me from His holy hill” (Psalm 3:4).